shanshanyue/SFWTranslator/README.md

 ## Prerequsites
 This package assumes the user is using Python 3.
 The user can check the installed version on his/her computer by typing  command line "python --version" in the terminal.
 If installation of python 3 is required, please refer to https://www.python.org/downloads/ for further download instructions.
+This app requires a Microsoft Azure API key for Microsoft Translator.
+This API key should be added as a variable called MICROSOFTAZUREAPIKEY to the user's bash profile.
+Users can refer to https://azure.microsoft.com/en-us/free/ for instructions to obtain an API key.

 ## Installation
 Download the source code using the following command line in terminal: